Environment

 Other programs (clients) may have different requirements for communication with the host, but the above is a common pattern for programs built on top of a FPVMs.
 In general:

-1. The client program is a state machine that is responsible for bootstrapping itself from the inputs, executing the progam logic, and verifying the outcome.
+1. The client program is a state machine that is responsible for bootstrapping itself from the inputs, executing the program logic, and verifying the outcome.

 2. The host is responsible for providing the client with data it wasn't bootstrapped with, and for executing the program itself.